PGA Betting Guide for The Genesis Invitational

-Below, we will cover the best bets for the Genesis Invitational based on current form, course fit, and -- of course -- the value of their odds.
+Below, we will cover the best bets for The Genesis Invitational based on current form, course fit, and -- of course -- the value of their odds.

 For more info on Riviera Country Club, along with this week's key stats, check out Brandon Gdula's primer.
 All golf odds come from FanDuel Sportsbook.